irish-luong/hado-hado/spark-app/README.md

 ## Working With Data in Immutable Style
 ### 1. var AND val
-- var (variable): referrence as reassignable as simple variable declaration in Java
+- var (variable): reference as re-assignable as simple variable declaration in Java
-- val (value): referrence as unreassignable, it means once it has been initialized.
+- val (value): reference as un-re-assignable, it means once it has been initialized.
 Like a `final` variable in Java
 ### 2. Immutable and Mutable collections
  - Mutable collection:
   ```